Discrete Weierstrass-type representations: Discrete Legendre immersions in Laguerre geometry

 The Calapso transformation of discrete $\Omega$-surfaces has been given a Lie sphere geometric treatment in \cite[Section 3]{burstall2018}, culminating in \cite[Thm and Def 3.9]{burstall2018}.
 However, discrete L-isothermic surfaces can be considered in Laguerre geometry, viewed as a subgeometry of Lie geometry.
 For self-consistency, we give a Laguerre geometric treatment of the Calapso transformation of discrete L-isothermic surfacess which coincides with the projection of the Lie geometric setting.
 We will start by collecting some properties of discrete isothermic surfaces in the projective light cone.

 Let $g$ be a discrete isothermic surface in the light cone.
-Then, $G=\spn{g}$ is a isothermic in the sense that there is a cross ratio factorizing edge-labelling (see \cite[Sect 4.3]{bobenko2008}): As $G$ is a planar discrete surface in the projective space $\mathbb{P}\L$, we can define the cross ratio of each elementary quadrilateral
+Then, $G=\spn{g}$ is isothermic in the sense that there is a cross ratio factorizing edge-labelling (see \cite[Sect 4.3]{bobenko2008}): let $\phi: \Z^2 \to \C$ denote a complex valued map.
+On any elementary quadrilateral $(ijkl)$ we define the \emph{cross ratio of $\phi$} via

+The map $G = \spn{g}$ corresponds to a complex valued map $\phi$ via stereographic projection \eqref{eq:StereoProj}.
+We define the \emph{cross ratio of $G$} via

+Note that the identification of $G$ with $\phi$ depends on a choice of basis in $\R^{3,1}$.
+However, since the choice of homogeneous coordinates corresponds to a complex M\"{o}bius transformation of the complex plane, it does not affect the value of $[G_i, G_j, G_k, G_l]$.